paulrobertlloyd/paulrobertlloyd-v3/source/_posts/links/2016-05-15-election_expenses_exposed.markdown

   - Corruption
   - Conservative Party
 ---
-If the Conservative Party wasn't already rigging the system in its favour, be it by [redrawing consistency boundaries][1] ([Gerrymandering][2] by any other name) or [reforming party funding][3], it turns out they may have broken campaign spending rules as well.
+If the Conservative Party wasn't already rigging the system in its favour, be that by [redrawing consistency boundaries][1] ([Gerrymandering][2] by any other name) or [reforming party funding][3], it turns out they may have broken campaign spending rules as well.

 A Channel 4 News investigation has uncovered evidence suggesting large-scale and systematic abuse of spending limits, both at last year's general election, and during three key by-elections in 2014: